srfoster65/arg_init/docs/usage.md

 ```

-Running the above program with a clean environment would result in:
+Running the above program would result in:

 1. With a clean environment:
         args.arg1 = 101